anvayeeem/SparkWish/README.md

 ## 💫 Philosophy
 "SparkWish bridges the mystical with the measurable.
-We believe manifestation works best when paired with intentional action, community support, and real-world accountability.
+We believe manifestation works best when paired with intentional action and real-world accountability.
 Your desires deserve both devotion and data."

 Manifest deliberately.
 Track authentically.
-Connect meaningfully.